PrestaShop/prestashop-specs/back-office/orders/orders/Order Page View.md

 4. **Private customer note**

-**Private customer note** is closed by default when it is empty and open by default when filled.
+**Private customer note** saves or displays a note for the corresponding customer.
+The same note will be share for all the orders from the same customer.
+It is closed by default when it is empty and open by default when filled.
 To add a note when it is empty, the user has to click on the + button and has to press on the save button to save it.

 [Customer private note](https://invis.io/YKTGGFZAMCB#/386397644_Private_Note_Behavior)